leontoddjohnson/simple_streamlit/README.md

 This tutorial assumes the following:

+- You are comfortable with Python coding in a Jupyter-compatible IDE like VS Code.
-- You have a GitHub account, and you're familiar with using git and .gitignore files.
+- You have a GitHub account, and you're familiar with using Git and .gitignore files.
 - You can build and manage a pip Python environment.
 - You are familiar with environment variables.